Ada-Developers-Academy/core-pses/04/implement-palindrome.checkpoint.md

 * topics: Big-O, Python, lists, matrices
 ##### !question

-What is the time complexity of your solution?
+What is the space complexity of your solution?
 Explain your reasoning.
 Focus on the major operations and/or contributors that determine the overall complexity.
 You do not need to analyze every individual line of code.

 ##### !end-question
 ##### !placeholder